frgomes/icanhastypecheck/README.rst

 .. note::

-    Observe the use of ``rtype`` to specify the type returned by the function.
+    Observe the usage of ``rtype`` to specify the type returned by the function.